 As humans diminish in dominance they also slow their pace of procreation.
 A global campaign to maintain or increase fertility rates is established to prevent the extinction of the species.
 Surprisingly, the rate of growth robot and android manufacture also slows.

 Investigative journalists uncover internal documents at Symborg regarding the early days of robot development.
 They detail the difficulties of achieving intelligence in an algorithm or automaton, some of which appear intractable.
 Notably, the ability to be creative and to act beyond or against one’s initial programming is a particular obstacle to a program achieving intelligence.
 Such creativity is believed by the engineers to be necessary for self-awareness and sentience.
 Among the evidence obtained for the expose is material relevant to organic-electronic integration.
 At this time, the name of company was still PsiBorg Systems.
-Soon after the first successful intelligent robot and android prototypes were launched, the company changed its name to Symborg, an apparent concatenation of symbiotic organism.
+Soon after the first successful intelligent robot and android prototypes were launched, the company changed its name to Symborg, a concatenation of symbiotic organism.

 Attempts to increase fertility rates prove futile and the human population ages and grows more slowly.
 In some regions populations actually shrink.